GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Nobody knows how to build really complicated hardware systems, so designing hardware tends to be simpler.
-Software is much more complicated.
+> ### Sometimes there is a silver bullet for boosting software engineering productivity.
+But you need to shoot the right person.
 >
-> ~ *Butler Lampson*
+> ~ *Michael Stal*

 ---
 ## 🏎 Quick Facts